 Michael E. Porter identified the intensity of competitive rivalry or the competition in a particular industry or market as one of the Five Forces that shape the competitive environment.
-Note that the other four forces are the threat of new entrants, the threat of substitutes, the bargaining power of buyers, and bargaining powers of suppliers.
+Take note that the other four forces he identified are the threat of new entrants, the threat of substitutes, the bargaining power of buyers, and bargaining powers of suppliers.

 He defined this force as the extent to which businesses or firms in a particular industry or market put pressure on one another to limit the profit or earning potential of each other.
 The intensity of competition or competitive rivalry intensity depends on a number of factors.
-Each can provide useful insights as regards the overall competitive environment.
+Each can provide useful insights about the status of the overall competitive environment.

 Understanding and Defining Rivalry Intensity: The Factors Influencing the Intensity of Competitive Rivalry in an Industry or Market